Welcome! We are delighted that you have come to St Stephen’s!

 Usually around one hour and fifteen minutes to an hour and a half.
-Information about the different Sunday services can be found here.

-4. What about bringing children?
+2. What about bringing children?

 3. What happens during the services?

 Usually we sing Christian songs; there are prayers, a Bible reading, a talk and, sometimes, special presentations.
 We normally stand to sing songs and sit to pray and listen to the talk.
 Our songs are a mixture of traditional hymns and modern Christian songs played by a music group.

-7. What do I do in a Communion Service?
+4. What do I do in a Communion Service?

-Communion is where we share bread and wine (non-alcoholic is available) in remembrance of Jesus’ death for us.
-All those who are following Jesus as Saviour and Lord are welcome to go up to the front of church to have the bread and wine.Those who are not Christians, or who do not want to take communion for any reason, can either stay in their chairs or go up to the front for a prayer of blessing (simply keep your hands by your side to indicate that you would like prayer).
+Communion is where we share bread and wine (non-alcoholic wine and gluten free wafers are available) in remembrance of Jesus’ death for us.
+All those who are following Jesus as Saviour and Lord are welcome to go up to the front of church to have the bread and wine.
+(Covid restrictions permitting).Those who are not Christians, or who do not want to take communion for any reason, can either stay in their chairs or go up to the front for a prayer of blessing (simply keep your hands by your side to indicate that you would like prayer).

-9. Can I talk to someone about problems or ask for prayer?
+5. Can I talk to someone about problems or ask for prayer?

-13. How accessible is the Church?
+6. How accessible is the Church?

 We have written an accessibility page specifically to answer some of these questions.